mrinaald/starter-hugo-academic/content/_index.md

           date_start: '2019-06-20'
           date_end: '2021-02-28'
           description: |2-
+              * Developed the Robot Camera Visualization Android app for real-time visualization of depth maps and 3D point-clouds from a ToF camera at 30 FPS, with gesture-based UI features for enhanced user interaction, tailored to stakeholder requirements.
+              * Engineered a privacy-preserving edge ML solution for Next App Recommendation, published in IEEE ICSC 2022, by designing a memory-efficient model (99% size reduction) to minimize FL bandwidth costs.
+Trained and deployed the model in Java using DL4J, integrating it on Android edge devices with a User Trial (UT) app for training and inference across 500+ devices.
-              * Developed Android app for visualizing depth maps & 3D Point-cloud from Time-of-Flight (ToF) camera feed in real-time
+          #    * Developed Android app for visualizing depth maps & 3D Point-cloud from Time-of-Flight (ToF) camera feed in real-time
-              * Developed gesture-based UI features such as Zoom, Pan, and Rotation for the point-cloud visualization module in the Android app
+          #    * Developed gesture-based UI features such as Zoom, Pan, and Rotation for the point-cloud visualization module in the Android app
-              * Developed a privacy-preserving DNN model-based solution for edge devices for the Next App Recommendation problem
+          #    * Developed a privacy-preserving DNN model-based solution for edge devices for the Next App Recommendation problem
-              * DNN model was designed under strict memory constraints to minimize network bandwidth costs during various FL execution steps
+          #    * DNN model was designed under strict memory constraints to minimize network bandwidth costs during various FL execution steps
-              * Developed and trained the DNN model in Java using the Dl4j library so that it can be trained and used in Android on edge devices
+          #    * Developed and trained the DNN model in Java using the Dl4j library so that it can be trained and used in Android on edge devices
-              * Developed an Android User Trial (UT) application that supported FL, model training, and inference on edge devices
+          #    * Developed an Android User Trial (UT) application that supported FL, model training, and inference on edge devices

         - title: Undergraduate Software Developer Internship
           company: Samsung R&D Institute India - Bangalore (SRI-B)